Home » The Blog » Email Perception: I’m Being Ignored! (You are and it’s on purpose!)

 For those who are ignored, maybe consider accepting at face value that you are not important enough to that person for them to take the time to reply.
 They may “like” you, but you aren’t a priority.
 If you were, they would find the time to respond.

-At least acknowledging that would put your expectations in a more realistic light.
+Acknowledging that would at least make your expectations more realistic.
 You can then choose to spend time with those who appreciate having you as a true friend.